-Public assistance in Arizona.
+Public assistance and government benefit in Arizona.

 The Arizona Short Term Crisis Service is a partnership with other non-profit agencies across the state.
 Public funds and grants from the federal government and state funds can be paid out to individuals.
-Money will be used to provide financial assistance with paying rent, energy bills, housing and mortgage expenses, repairs and other special needs.
+Money will be used to provide financial assistance with paying rent, energy bills, housing and mortgage expenses.
+Or use the STCS benefits from Division of Economic Security to pay for car or home repairs and other special needs.
 The program was created to help people either maintain or obtain employment.

 Disability assistance and services are available from Social Security Administration.
 Resources can help people with disabilities pay their bills and meet their basic financial needs.
 The DES Disability Determination Service Administration (DDSA) determines medical eligibility for two government funded Social Security Administration (SSA) disability programs, the first being Supplemental Security Income (SSI), also known as Title XV, and the second is known as Social Security Disability Insurance (SSDI), which is also known as Title II.

-Other food assistance resources are administered as part of the Coordinated Hunger Program.
+Other food assistance benefit programs in AZ are administered as part of the Coordinated Hunger Program.
 The primary goal of this program is to coordinate with various public, federal, state, and local organizations to help as many people as possible.
-The Arizona Coordinated Hunger Program service can give food assistance to the hungry and contracts with various non-profit agencies to maximize resources in the community.
+It will give free food assistance to the hungry and contracts with various non-profit agencies to maximize resources in the community.